srdjan/AP-LightningTalk-2025/slides/01-title.md

-# Teaching Your AI the Art of Knowing Less
+# Teaching AI the Art of Knowing Less

 (... at least sometimes)

-A practical guide to building AI that doesn't pretend to be smarter than it is
+A practical guide to ensure AI doesn't pretend to be smarter than it is

 <div id="theme-switcher" style="margin-top: 2rem; display: flex; gap: 0.75rem; flex-wrap: wrap; justify-content: center; align-items: center;">
   <span style="font-size: 0.9rem; opacity: 0.7;">Theme:</span>